Floorp-Projects/Floorp/mobile/android/tests/browser/robocop/README.rst

 To deploy the robocop APK to your device and start the robocop test suite, use::

-    mach robocop
+    make -C $OBJDIR mochitest-robocop

 To run a specific test case, such as ``testLoad``::

-    mach robocop testLoad
+    make -C $OBJDIR mochitest-robocop TEST_PATH=testLoad

-The Java files in ``mobile/android/tests/browser/robocop`` are dependencies of the robocop APK built by ``build/mobile/robocop``.
-If you modify Java files in ``mobile/android/tests/browser/robocop``, you need to rebuild the robocop APK with::
+The Java files in ``mobile/android/base/tests`` are dependencies of the robocop APK built by ``build/mobile/robocop``.
+If you modify Java files in ``mobile/android/base/tests``, you need to rebuild the robocop APK with::

     mach build build/mobile/robocop

-Changes to ``.html``, ``.css``, ``.sjs``, and ``.js`` files in ``mobile/android/tests/browser/robocop`` do not require rebuilding the robocop APK -- these changes are always 'live', since they are served by the mochitest HTTP server and downloaded each test run by your device.
+Changes to ``.html``, ``.css``, ``.sjs``, and ``.js`` files in ``mobile/android/base/tests`` do not require rebuilding the robocop APK -- these changes are always 'live', since they are served by the mochitest HTTP server and downloaded each test run by your device.

-``mach package`` does build and sign a robocop APK, but ``mach robocop`` does not use it.
+``mach package`` does build and sign a robocop APK, but ``make mochitest-robocop`` does not use it.
 (This signed APK is used to test signed releases on the buildbots).

 As always, changes to ``mobile/android/base``, ``mobile/android/chrome``,